Retail Fulfillment Services: The Ultimate 2026 Guide

 Step 2: Optimizing order processing and logistics

 Efficiency is vital to successful order fulfillment, especially as you scale and grow.
-Brands often turn to fulfillment partners that are highly experienced in retail logistics to get help with scaling operations while maintaining speed and accuracy.
-However, if a brand chooses to go it alone, it’s important to optimize each phase of the order process, from picking and packing to shipment, making sure that each order is retail-ready.
+Brands often turn to fulfillment partners highly experienced in retail logistics to help scale operations while maintaining speed and accuracy.
+However, if a brand chooses to go it alone, it’s important to optimize each phase of the order process, from picking and packing to shipping, to ensure each order is retail-ready.

 Step 3: Managing retail shipments and deliveries

 Visibility has become a central strategy in fulfillment operations.
 In an omnichannel world, brands want (and need) to know where inventory is in real time.
-It allows businesses to keep track of when orders are packed and shipped and when they need to reach their destination.
+It allows businesses to track when orders are packed and shipped, and when they will reach their destination.

 While following these steps puts brands on the right path, partnering with an experienced 3PL can make all the difference.